UWPCE-PythonCert/SystemDevelopment/slides_sources/source/scipy.rst

 Working with compiled code
 ---------------------------

-Wrapper around a C pointer to a block of data}

   * Some code can't be vectorized
   * Interface with existing libraries

-Tools:
+numpy arrays are essentially a wrapper around a C pointer to a block of data -- some tools:

   * C API: you don't want to do that!
   * Cython: typed arrays